We can't find the internet

 Want to help verify quotes?
 Email us at verify@youcongress.org and we will get you set up.

-If you find any quotes or content incorrectly attributed to you, please contact us at support@youcongress.org and we'll address it promptly.
+If you find any quotes or content incorrectly attributed to you, or you want to change/delete content, please contact us at support@youcongress.org and we'll address it promptly.
+In the future, we will add social media login so you can edit or remove your content directly.

-YouCongress was started by Hector Perez (feel free to reach him by email).
-Hector has been involved in related projects such as creating a liquid-democracy political party with 300 members in Spain in 2008.
-Also, while working in London, co-founding the non-profit project agreelist.org to track public figures' opinions.
+YouCongress was started by Hector Perez Hector has been involved in related projects such as creating a liquid democracy political party with 300 members in Spain in 2008.
+Also, while working in London, he co-founded the non-profit project agreelist.org to track public figures' opinions.

 Sure, welcome to YouCongress!